Chaos Chaos: Smoosh: 2000–2012

 On August 5, 2007, Smoosh performed at Lollapalooza 2007 at Chicago's Grant Park.
-Their set included a cover of "This Modern Love" by Bloc Party, whom they would later tour with that same year in September.
-Earlier that year, they also performed a headlining spring tour on the east coast with The Postmarks.
-The band played "Pajama Party Time" on Zoom episode 20 of Season 4, originally broadcast in 2002, and again in episode 5 of season 1 of the children's TV series Yo Gabba Gabba in 2007.
+Their set included a cover of "This Modern Love" by Bloc Party, with whom they would later tour that same year in September.
+Earlier that year, they also headlined an east coast spring tour with The Postmarks.
+The band played "Pajama Party Time" on the children's TV series Yo Gabba Gabba in 2007.
 The Saavedra sisters have been the only members of the band.
 Their younger sister, Maia Saavedra, played bass for them in 2007.

 As Smoosh, critics compared the band's sound to that of Tori Amos and PJ Harvey and were impressed with the young writers and performers.
 Smoosh opened for many leading Pacific Northwest bands including Pearl Jam, Death Cab for Cutie, Sleater-Kinney, and the Presidents of the United States of America, as well as for other acts such as Mates of State, Jimmy Eat World, Cat Power (who also covered their song "Rad"), Nada Surf, Sufjan Stevens and The Go!
 Team.
 Asy collaborated with Seattle indie band Head Like a Kite to create the songs "Noisy at the Circus" (which can be found on Head Like a Kite's first album Random Portraits of the Home Movie), "Daydream Vacation" (which can be found on their second album There Is Loud Laughter Everywhere), and "Let's Start It All Again" (which can be found on their album Dreams Suspend Night, and also available via the KEXP Song of the Day website).
 Asy also lends her voice to the soundtrack of the musical film God Help the Girl created by Stuart Murdoch of Belle & Sebastian, where she sings on the songs "I Just Want Your Jeans" and "A Down and Dusky Blonde".
 She also provided the vocals on the song "I Fell for the Fall" by Swedish band Karma Tree.
 In early 2008, they toured with Tokyo Police Club and The Dresden Dolls.
 In June 2010, Smoosh released their third album, Withershins (previously titled The World's Not Bad).